 For basic information about the MSc Climate Sciences program, please refer to the Factsheet provided by the Faculty of Sciences.

 As an exception from the standard curriculum (see Factsheet), the 60 ECTS of the master thesis can be separated into an internship and the writing of the thesis.
-Further information and some guidelines can be found in the FAQ section.
+Further information and some guidelines can be found in the Internship subsection.
 The courses are given at the participating research units of the Graduate School.
 The master thesis project can be carried out at one of these research units.

 Specialization and degree